oldham123/cfa_level_iii/10 Asset Allocation and Related Decisions in Portfolio Management II/Reading 21 Currency Management - An Introduction.md

     - Forward points should be divided by $10^n$ where $n$ is the number of decimal places that the spot price is quoted to
     - They should then be added to the spot price

-- Forward trnsactions do not require market-to-market transactions before settlement
+- Forward transactions do not require market-to-market transactions before settlement
   - However, it may be desirable or regulatorily mandated to mark the position to market value
     - This is present value of any gain (loss) that would occur if the contract were closed early with an offsetting transaction
       - An offsetting transaction entails the opposite of whatever is required by the trade
       - For example, for an intial trade to deliver 100 EUR, the offsetting transaction is to buy 100 EUR, to settle on the same date

 - An FX swap is unlike other swaps, involving two transactions:
-  - First,a spot transaction is used to offset the existing forward
+  - First, a spot transaction is used to offset the existing forward
   - Secondly, a new forward is entered into

 - Currency options are expressed in terms of two currencies, where a call on one is a put on the other
   - For example, consider a call to buy 100 at a price of ZAR/GBP 14.56
     - This is an option to buy (a call) 100 GBP at a price of 14.56 ZAR per GBP
-    - It is also an option to sell (a put) 1,456 ZAR in return for 1,000 GBP
+    - It is also an option to sell (a put) 1,456 ZAR in return for 100 GBP

 - When considering the impact of currency on portfolios, the following terminology is important:
   - **Domestic currency** is the investor's currency